dotlang/language/README.md

 **Semantics**: Represents a system resource (file, network socket, database connection, ...) which needs to have an exclusive owner and cannot be duplicated like normal values.

-**Syntax**: `type Resource1 := {ExclusiveResource, ...}`

-**Example**

-1. `type FileHandle := {ExclusiveResource, handle: int}`
-2. `func closeFile(f: FileHandle)...`
-3. `func dispose(f: FileHandle) -> closeFile(f)`
+**Syntax**: Exclusive resources are defined in core (file descriptor, thread, sockets).

 **Notes**

-1. You can use `=` to duplicate values in the code but for an exclusive resource, this cannt happen because the underlying resource is not cheap to be duplicated.
-In this case, you cannot use `=` on these resources.
+1. You can use `=` to duplicate normal values in the code but for an exclusive resource, this cannt happen because the underlying resource is not cheap to be duplicated.
+In this case, you cannot use `=` on these resources, but you must use core functions to acquire one one of them.
-2. Every tuple that embeds `ExclusiveResource` is treated like an exclusive resource.
-3. These types are not supposed to be shared because of their inherent mutability.
+2. These types are not supposed to be shared between two threads, because of their inherent mutability.
-4. These types have some limitations which are enforced by the compiler:
+3. These types have some limitations which are enforced by the compiler:
   a.
-You cannot assign `=` an exclusive resource to another one.
+You cannot assign `=` an exclusive resource to another one or modify/re-assign an existing exclusive resource.
   b.
-Any function which creates an exclusive resource, has to either call `dispose` on them or pass them to another function.
+Any function which creates or accepts an exclusive resource, has to either call `dispose` on them, return them or pass them to another function.
   c.
-Any function that has an input of exclusive resource type, must either call `dispose` on them or pass them to another function or return it's input.
+Any use of them after being passed to another function is forbidden.
   d.
-Any use of them after being passed to another function is forbidden.
-  e.
 Closures cannot capture them (but you can pass them to a closure after which you cannot use them).
-5. If the resource is part of a union, there must be appropriate `dispose` functions for other types in the union, so that a call to `dispose` on that union will be guaranteed to work.
+4. If the resource is part of a union or tuple, there must be appropriate `dispose` functions for other types in the union or for the tuple type, so that a call to `dispose` on that union will be guaranteed to work.

 ## Exception handling